Neutron Network

 Security Groups

-Security groups are essential for maintaining access to instances by permitting users to create inbound and outbound rules that restrict traffic to and from models based on specific addresses, ports, protocols, and even other security groups.
+Security groups are essential for maintaining access to instances.
+They permit users to create inbound and outbound rules that restrict traffic to and from models based on specific addresses, ports, protocols, and even other security groups.

 Neutron creates default security groups for every project, allowing all outbound communication and restricting inbound communication to instances in the same default security group.
 Following security groups are locked down even further, allowing only outbound communication and not allowing any inbound traffic at all unless modified by the user.